Selenium Web Scraping: A Guide on Handling Dynamic Sites

 However, you need to consider the legalities and implement techniques to bypass anti-scraping measures, which you can forget by using a web scraping service like ScrapeHero.

 ScrapeHero is a fully managed web scraping service capable of building large-scale scrapers and crawlers.
-We will take care of the best practices and legalities of web scraping.
-Moreover, our advanced browser farms can handle large-scale scraping using simultaneous Selenium instances.
+We will ensure compliance with best practices and legal requirements for web scraping.
+Moreover, our advanced browser farms can handle large-scale scraping with multiple Selenium instances running in parallel.